Senator's privacy law draft could put CEOs in jail for data breaches

 There were class action lawsuits across the country, which is often the response to data breaches -- lawyers also sued Facebook and Uber this year -- but lawmakers still felt that the companies involved weren't being held accountable for mishandling data on millions of people.

-The lawmaker, who has been at the forefront of cybersecurity and privacy issues in the Senate, introduced a draft data privacy bill on Thursday, with harsher penalties for companies that violate your privacy.
-The bill would only apply to companies that make more than $50 million and have personal information on more than 1 million people.
+The lawmaker, who has been at the forefront of cybersecurity and privacy issues in the Senate, introduced a draft data privacy bill on Thursday, with harsh penalties for companies that violate your privacy.
+The bill would apply to companies that bring in more than $50 million in revenue and have personal information on more than 1 million people.

-The draft recommends boosting the ability of the Federal Trade Commission to take action in connection with privacy violations.
+The draft recommends boosting the ability of the Federal Trade Commission to take action on privacy violations.
 Right now, the FTC can only fine tech companies if they agree to a consent decree, as Facebook did in 2011.

 The bill would also require companies to submit an annual data protection report, similar to how companies like Google and Apple voluntarily release transparency reports on government demands.
 The report would need to be signed by CEOs, who could face up to 20 years in prison if they lie to the FTC.

 Wyden's draft bill also introduces a national "Do No Track" website, which would create a central page allowing Americans to opt out of data sharing across the internet.
-Right now, if you want to opt out of data tracking, you have to do it in your settings on each individual website where you've signed up.
+As things stand, if you want to opt out of data tracking, you have to do it in your settings on each individual website where you've signed up.
 In some cases, the only way to opt out is to just not use the website.

 A push for a federal data privacy law has been brewing on Capitol Hill over the last year, fueled by privacy issues like Facebook's problems with Cambridge Analytica.
 Multiple lawmakers have been working on their own privacy bills, and members of Congress have held hearings with tech giants and tech advocates to work on the legislation.